trackleft/arc_calculators/README.md

 ```

 The sample lando configuration also includes tooling that expose Quickstart's
-code quality tools for checking that your module code adheres to Quickstart's
+code quality tools for checking that the module code adheres to Quickstart's
 coding standards.
 ```
 lando phpcs